What is a CRM, and How CRM Can Increase Sales?

 CRMs don’t just make your life easier.
 As I mentioned earlier, CRMs increase sales.
 Adopting a CRM can also shorten the sales cycle by up to 14% AND increases sales team productivity by 34%.

-With CRMs like HubSpot, marketing activities also get logged seamlessly to a contact record.
+With CRMs like HubSpot, marketing activities get logged seamlessly to a contact record.
 So when a prospect visits a bunch of pages on your website, checks out your blog, and then subscribes to it, all of their online activity from before they filled out a form gets logged to their contact record.

 When marketing sends them nurturing emails, all of that activity gets logged as well.